GreyDGL/PentestGPT/README.md

    2. Pass a webpage content.
    3. Pass a human description.

+## Update history
+### v0.2
+- A major update to improve the terminal usage
+- Prompt optimization.

 ### System Design
+More details in `PentestGPT_design.md`.

 #### Logic Flow Design
 1. User initializes all the sessions. (**prompt**)